TLINDEN/beat6/README.md

                              be mixed with --repeats, supported
                              abbrevs: m (minutes), h (hours), e.g.
                              --limit 10m or --limit 2h
-    --useragent -u <str>     Set UserAgent to <str> (default Beat6/1) --bindaddr  -b <addr>    IPv6 address to use as source --header       <header>  Add <header> to requests (multiple ok) --timeout   -t <seconds> Set timeout to <seconds> (per session) --verbose   -v           Verbose output
+    --clients   -c <count>   How many concurrent threads to use --useragent -u <str>     Set UserAgent to <str> (default Beat6/1) --bindaddr  -b <addr>    IPv6 address to use as source --header       <header>  Add <header> to requests (multiple ok) --timeout   -t <seconds> Set timeout to <seconds> (per session) --verbose   -v           Verbose output
     --help      -h -?
 Help message

     This is beat6 verion 1, released under the terms of the GPLv3.

 ### license